With the Coronavirus outbreak, pregnant women around the world are wondering how they can safely boost their immunity during pregnancy.

 It is possible to eat foods high in carotenoids, such as apricots, carrots and green leafy vegetables and convert the carotenoids to vitamin A. However, a quarter of the population lack the enzyme required for conversion.

-For supplementation, I love Dunaliella salina, a natural source of mixed carotenoids including beta-carotene.
+For supplementation, I love the combination of beta-carotene and lutein.
 Supplementing with beta-carotene on its own may inhibit the absorption of lutein (another carotenoid) by up to 50%.

 If you are vegan or are intolerant to eggs or dairy, it would be a good idea to speak to your nutritionist or naturopath about supplementing with vitamin A.